 Our diverse student body use a variety of tools to access course materials.
 They also have different preferences for accessing that material.
 Some prefer to use the native application (Word, PDF), some prefer HTML pages, and others prefer audio.
 Ally allows students to choose their preferred format to access each resource you upload to your course to share, by clicking the Alternative formats icon and selecting their preferred format.

-other CSU campuses in implementing Ally, in a three phase process starting with Summer
+With this in mind, CSUSM joined other CSU campuses in implementing Ally, starting

-We know that it takes time to remediate files and are not expecting all courses or course content to be remediated in Spring 2019.
+We know that it takes time to remediate files and are not expecting all courses or course content to be remediated immediately.
 It is an iterative process and some course content is easier to remediate than others.
 Ally will step you through how to remediate the file.
 The more accessible it is, the better the file is for students.
 We will help you plan and strategize the best approach that works for you.
 Please visit our Ally website for more information on this process.
 We are available for 1:1 training, department training, and will be having workshops in the Technology Resource Center (TRC) in Kellogg 2414.
 You can drop by the TRC Monday through Friday between 10 am and 4 pm and meet with an instructional designer.
 To schedule a 1:1 consultation, email email@example.com with your availability and we will confirm a date/time to meet with you.